Blitzman/doomfs/docs/index.md

 Directory Offset: 4175796
 ```

-### Reading the Directory
+### Directory

-The LUMP DIRECTORY starts at the byte offset specified in the header.
+The DIRECTORY LUMP starts at the byte offset specified in the header.
 The DIRECTORY has a 16 bytes ENTRY for each LUMP and it extends until the end of the file.
 Each ENTRY consists of three parts:

 - (4 bytes) An unsigned integer which indicates the file offset to the start of the LUMP.
 - (4 bytes) Another unsigned integer that tells the size (in bytes) of the LUMP.